Bean’s, But Make It Fashion

 By Alexandra Hall

 In February, when designer Todd Snyder debuted his “From Away” menswear collection at New York Fashion Week, it marked the first time that L.L.Bean has ever stormed a runway.
+(Vogue has the runway pics slideshow.)
 Snyder’s collab with Maine’s down-home outdoor apparel company — the results of which hit racks this month — may seem counterintuitive (or even, dare we say, a bit silly).
 But Bean’s has long had a boot planted in the loftier circles of fashion, style, and pop culture.

 1912